 COUNTY agrees that it will carry out all of the Project’s scope of work in a satisfactory and proper manner, assure that the Grant Funds are expended solely for Project activities and in the amounts budgeted as set forth within YELLOW JACKET’s grant application.

-COUNTY shall prepare all quarterly financial and performance reports, as required under the CRD guidelines and shall provide copies of such reports to YELLOW JACKET and CRD in a timely manner.
+COUNTY shall prepare all quarterly financial and performance reports, as required under the CRWCD guidelines and shall provide copies of such reports to YELLOW JACKET and CRWCD in a timely manner.

 COUNTY shall retain documentation evidencing that such funds were appropriately expended on the Project, and copies of checks and payment of bills shall be provided to YELLOW JACKET for its permanent records.